 Related: Timing couldn't be worse;' Federal funding freeze leaves Idaho school districts scrambling

-She noted that the district is uncertain whether it will be able to retain the private security service, Eagle Eye, to provide additional security at other schools in the district, but they are making contingency plans in case the need arises.
+She noted that the district is uncertain whether it will be able to retain the private security service, Eagle Eye, to provide additional security at other schools in the district.
+They are making contingency plans in case the need arises.

 This story was initially reported by a journalist and has been, in part, converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.